Now-Again Reserve: a deluxe vinyl subscription.

 DETAILS FOR EACH RELEASE Updated Jan.
 2017

-• Each release comes with an exclusive 7” or 12” of music only issued to Now-Again Reserve subscribers
+• Each release comes with an exclusive 7” or 12” of music only issued on vinyl to Now-Again Reserve subscribers.

-• Booklet with extensive liner notes detailing the history of the album.
+• Each LP contains oversized booklet with extensive liner notes detailing the history of the album and rare photos.

-• Remastered by Elysian Masters head engineer Dave Cooley in Los Angeles, delicately lacquered by Electric Mastering in London and perfectly pressed by Independent Record Pressing in Bordentown, New Jersey.
+• Remastered by Elysian Masters head engineer Dave Cooley in Los Angeles and Jason Bitner in Boston; lacquered by Electric Mastering in London; pressed by Independent Record Pressing in Bordentown, New Jersey.

-• Vinyl gatefold jackets made in North America; CDs made in North America as 6-panel eco-wallets.
+• Vinyl gatefold jackets made in North America; CDs made in North America as 4 and 6-panel eco-wallets.

 • Each of these albums are produced with the direct participation of their creators, all of whom saw their original albums’ releases disappear into the ether.

 SHIPPING: We offer USPS Priority shipping in the USA and First Class USPS International elsewhere.
 Approximate weight per release is 3 lb (1.36 kg).
 Exact shipping cost is calculated at checkout.
 To change shipping info please contact email@example.com